jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ![All months](/assets/images/post4_NVPower_all_hourly.png)

-There are two key patterns to note: compared to the summer months, solar generation in the winter can only generate about **half as much** electricity per day as in the summer.
+There are two key patterns to note: compared to the summer months, solar generation in the winter can only generate about **half as much** electricity per day as in the summer, for two reasons.

 1. There are more hours in the day where the sun is shining.
 In June, generation covers 13 hours: starting from the 5-6am slot and ending in the 6-7pm slot.[^1].
 Contrast December, where generation runs about 8 hours: from the 7-8am hour until the 3-4pm hour.